FBarnes99/Difficulty-Research/README.md

 Interestingly, you can alterate the difficulty of a game by including random generated elements (loot,champion enemies), duengon crawlers with random generated runs do this a lot ( **The Binding of Isaac** ) but also battle royale.
 Random elements also make the player not feel as bad when they lose because they can always blame their loss on dumb luck.

-* In this kind of games skill is not determined with how good you do in the game but with how consistent you can get results playing this game
+-In this kind of games skill is not determined with how good you do in the game but with how consistent you can get results playing this game

 ### Multiplayer Games